rht-21/safetrip/README.md

 # SafeTrip - Car Rental Landing Page

-SafeTrip is a responsive landing page for a car rental website, designed and implemented using HTML, CSS, and JavaScript.
+SafeTrip is a responsive landing page for a car rental website, designed and implemented using HTML and CSS.
 It provides users with a visually appealing interface to learn about the car rental services offered and encourages them to take action.

 ![SafeTrip Landing Page](screenshot.png)